kiraoyd/spring-app/LOG.md

 Import statements.
 Apply ```@Entity``` attribute and ```@Table(name = "characters)``` attribute for table mapping.

+# RETURN HERE: Stopped at setting up the schema-postgres.sql file

 ### BUILD REPOSITORY INTERFACES

 Add ```spring-boot-starter-data-jpa``` to the pom.xml to allow use for the Spring Data JPA.